peterbanda/coel/README.md

 A paper summarizing COEL's functionality and architecture can be found [here](http://arxiv.org/abs/1407.4027).

 This project has been developed and maintained by [Peter Banda](http://peterbanda.net).</br>
-If you wish to collaborate in the develepment of this project contact me at `banda@pdx.edu`.
+If you wish to collaborate in the development of this project contact me at `banda@pdx.edu`.

 ---

 # Deployment Guide

 Here we provide a step-by-step guide showing how COEL can be deployed locally to Linux-based OS such as Ubuntu and partially to Mac OS (not tested).
-For Windows you can still use this guide but you need to adjust os-specific parts such as settings of environmental variables.
+For Windows you can still use this guide but you need to adjust the os-specific parts such as settings of environmental variables.
+This guide applies to the most recent COEL release - 0.8.3.

-#### 1. Set up the evironmental variables
+#### 1. Set up the environmental variables

 * Download the file or copy paste the following:
 ```